matganine/testPT4/README.md

 # Tree Shape Example

 ## Presentation
-With this project we are showing how to use our extension of the Ravis library.
+With this project we show how to use our extension of the Ravis library.

 ## Overview
 This is an example code showing how to use our extension of the RaVis (Relational